Man holding tablet computer horizontally with tax and other financial graphics projected above it

 DIMF and IBCI both form part of qualifying income, so count towards the income threshold form which an individual needs to comply with MTD.

 In practice, both types of income tend to be calculated after the year-end.
 For the purposes of digital record keeping and the quarterly updates, individuals are likely to have to record £nil income from these sources.
 They will need to adjust the income reported after the year-end, once the figures for DIMF and IBCI are available.
-We are awaiting confirmation from HMRC as to whether this adjustment should be made by resubmitting the fourth quarterly update, or via an adjustment on the digital tax return.
+We are awaiting confirmation from HMRC as to whether this adjustment should be made by resubmitting the fourth quarterly update, or via an adjustment on the MTD tax return.

 The digital records would also need to be updated after the year end, once the relevant information is available.